Is Hogwarts Castle Real?

 How it’s like Harry Potter

-The setting for the College of Wizardry is much like Harry Potter.
+The setting for the College of Wizardry is much like Harry Potter (as close to Harry Potter as it possibly could be before the creators would start running into legal trouble).
 The college has five different houses, each with their own house colors, mascot, and personality traits, much like the houses at Hogwarts.
 And if you’re a first year student, there’s even a sorting ceremony to place you into your appropriate house.
 The houses compete to earn points and, ultimately, the house trophy.
 When you’re not in class, you can spend your time exploring

 Hogwarts the castle.
 Rumors say there’s 16 secret passageways.
 You might find a room hidden behind a moving wall or bookcase.
 Or stumble across dark secrets hidden in the dungeon.
 (Yes, a real dungeon.)
 You can also participate in a Fireball tournament, which is a college sport not unlike Quidditch, as it’s designed for wizards and functions using magical principles.
 Or maybe you’re brave enough to enter the Forbidden Forest?
 But be careful.
 Just like in Harry Potter, this dark forest is off-limits to first years and after curfew because dangerous creatures lurk in its shadows.
 At the end of the week, there’s a yule ball grand ball where you can put on your best gown and dance the night away like Hermione in the Goblet of Fire.